djnocko/movie_rename/README.md

 By renaming the downloaded movies, it enhances their overall format, promoting better organization and readability for Plex and Jellyfin for example.
 Python installed locally is a requirement.

-*For instance:*

 Original:
 * Jackie.Brown.1997.1080p.BluRay.x265-X.mp4
 * The.Breakfast.Club.1985.REMASTERED.1080p.BluRay.H264.AAC5.1.mp4
 * Speed.2.Cruise.Control.1997.1080p.STZ.WEB-DL.AAC.2.0.H.264.mkv

-After Renaming:*
+After Renaming:
 * Jackie Brown (1997).mp4
 * The Breakfast Club (1985).mp4
 * Speed 2 Cruise Control (1997).mkv

 In MS WIN, if you wish to create a shortcut on your desktop, for example, to automate the execution of this script, follow these steps:

-Create a local file named renameFiles.bat
+Create a local file named renameFiles.bat for example.
 Add the following content to the file:

 >@echo off
 >setlocal